madivolil5/CHURN-COMMUNICATION/README.md

 ## 6.RECOMMENDATIONS
--Arcvil should look into the charges incured by its customers as this could affect their decision to stay with them as a telecommunication company or move to their competitors.
+Arcvil should look into the charges incured by its customers as this could affect their decision to stay with them as a telecommunication company or move to their competitors.
 Arcvil should offer attractive packages inorder to retain their customers -Arcvil should also take care of the customer service as it affects a customer's decision to stay or not.
--

 ## 7.REPOSITORY GUIDE
 Below are the links for the varoious documentations for this project